Home » Blog » Developing Music Literacy » Lay the Foundation » Homework in Elementary Music Classes, Really?

 Are you kidding me?
 Homework in elementary music classes?
 Really?

-Yes!
-But not the homework you’re thinking about.
-I do NOT advocate traditional, classroom-style homework for elementary music.
-We’re not talking about worksheets, writing a report, or even note names practice.
+Yes—really!
+But not the kind of homework you’re probably thinking about.
+I’m not talking about worksheets, reports, or even note-naming drills.

 Smiling student playing an elementary music classroom instrument - triangle